Due to coronavirus, you could be voting by mail much sooner than expected

 But, like universal basic income payments, vote-by-mail may be one of those unlikely ideas that suddenly seem possible in the strange new reality of the pandemic.

 Today, Congress is in the heat of negotiations over a third stimulus package to help everyday working Americans, businesses, and the healthcare system survive the coming surge of coronavirus cases.
 House Majority Leader Nancy Pelosi’s office announced yesterday that its stimulus package proposal includes language about the coming election and vote-by-mail.
-It echoes the main pieces of a vote-by-mail bill co-written by Democrats Ron Wyden and Amy Klobuchar in the Senate.
+It echoes the main pieces of a vote-by-mail bill cowritten by Democrats Ron Wyden and Amy Klobuchar in the Senate.
 From a statement from Pelosi’s office Monday:

 “[The package] ensures that states can carry out this year’s election with billions in grant funding for states through the Election Assistance Commission and a national requirement for both 15 days of early voting and no-excuse absentee vote-by-mail, including mailing a ballot to all registered voters in an emergency.”